Dan Patrick (sportscaster): New radio-TV show/Sports Illustrated

 Patrick signed a syndication deal with Chicago-based Content Factory, which launched his new version of The Dan Patrick Show on October 1, 2007.
 It was distributed nationally by Premiere Radio Networks.
 The show aired live on most stations from 9 a.m. to noon Eastern, although some delayed the show into the evening.
 The show ran delayed on Sirius XM Sports Nation on Sirius Radio channel 122 and XM Radio channel 143.
-It was also available as a live stream and in podcast form via Patrick's website.
+It was also available as a livestream and in podcast form via Patrick's website.

 In January 2009, Dan Patrick's show replaced Out of Bounds with Craig Shemon and James Washington on Premiere Radio's Fox Sports Radio network.
-This brought an additional 60 affiliates to Patrick's portfolio, and brought the affiliate count to over 200.
-It also allows SiriusXM Radio listeners to hear the show live on the Fox Sports simulcast on channel 247.
+An additional 60 affiliates were added to Patrick's portfolio in the process, bringing his affiliate count to over 200.
+It allowed SiriusXM Radio listeners to hear the show live on the Fox Sports simulcast on channel 247.

-In August 2009, The Dan Patrick Show started being broadcast on The 101 Network, following a show of DIY Network in which a toy-filled "man cave" studio was built in Milford, Connecticut.
+In August 2009, The Dan Patrick Show began to be broadcast on The 101 Network after a show of DIY Network in which a toy-filled "man cave" studio was built in Milford, Connecticut.
 The radio-only show had been produced in the attic of Patrick's home.
 The Dan Patrick Show features "The Danettes", who assist Dan with the show.
 The Dan Patrick Show became the first show to premiere on the Audience Network, DirecTV's rebranded version of The 101 Network on DirecTV channel 239 on June 1, 2011, where it aired until February 2020.

-Sports Illustrated announced in October 2007 Patrick would become the magazine's senior writer.
-He would also contribute blogs to SI.com's "Fan Nation" and host the magazine's Sportsman of the Year show.
-SI collaborates with Content Factory to produce Patrick's web site, and helps stream his radio show.
-Patrick said he will produce non-television content exclusively for Sports Illustrated.
+Sports Illustrated announced in October 2007 Patrick would become the magazine's senior writer contributing blogs to SI.com's "Fan Nation" and hosting the magazine's Sportsman of the Year show.
+SI collaborated with Content Factory to produce Patrick's website, and helped stream his radio show.
+Patrick talked about producing non-television content exclusively for Sports Illustrated.
 The Dan Patrick Show began simulcasting on Root Sports in October 2010, and on NBC Sports Network in November 2012.